MrVSiK/code-green/workshop/workshop-designer.md

 ## Stage 1: Desired Results

-By the end of this workshop, you will be skilled at analysing data received from IoT devices and use Azure IoT hub.
-You will also be able to choose the right model for prediction by comparing the pros and cons of each model.
+By the end of this workshop, you will be skilled at sending data from IoT devices and extracting data from Azure IoT hub.
+You will also be able to use Machine Learning Studio and work with datasets and datastores.

 ## Stage 2: Evidence

-> List any evaluative criteria and Assessment Evidence.
-Students will demonstrate their understanding of the concepts by doing the following:

-1. Performance Tasks (these are tasks that a student can complete to demonstrate comprehension, such as a quiz or code challenge)
+1. Students will demonstrate their ability by successfully creating an IoT hub, sending data to the hub and extracting data from the hub.
+A quiz is also included at the end of each milestone section in the slides.

 ## Stage 3: Learning Plan